ofelcan164/API/sections/keywording.md

 Keywording allows you to add searchable keywords to your assets.

-Keyword Sets
+Keyword/Tag Sets
 ============

 Keyword sets are groups of keywords that can be associated with an asset.

 Get Keyword Sets
 ----------------
-* `GET /keyword_sets.json` will return `200 OK` and the API user's list of keyword sets.
+* `GET /keyword_sets.json` will return `200 OK` and the authenticated user's list of keyword sets.

 We will return 100 files per page.
 If the result set has 100 files, it's your responsibility to check the next page to see if there are any more keyword sets -- you do this by adding `&page=2` to the query, then `&page=3` and so on.